Abe-isCharlie/OP-Mod/README.md

 ~~That Means Oh Phuck Mod, because yes.~~

-This mod add new idiots blocks or upgraded(_but sometimes op_) version of vanilla blocks.
+This mod add new stupid blocks or upgraded(_but sometimes op_) version of vanilla blocks.
 This doesn't means it's a hack.

 ## Changelog